 Right-clicking within the window should bring up options for selecting all, copy/pasting, etc.

-Finally, there are other resrouces, including the course
+Finally, there are other resources, including the (older but not

 help pages as well as the CS Lab and Support